catsigma/liquidpacker/README.md

 # liqpack
-Package managenet for liquidity of Tezos
+Package manager for liquidity of Tezos